The Monthly Accounting Process

 - Review setup - Check that depreciation rules are correct and any new assets have been properly configured.

-- Review results — Check reports to verify the figures before committing.
+- Review results - Check reports to verify the figures before relying on them.

-- Produce journals — Generate journal files for export to your general ledger.
+- Export journals - Send the produced journal files to your general ledger.

 Accessing Period End Processing

-Navigate to Financial > Asset Accounting > Period End Processing:
+Navigate to Financial > Period End Processing (in the Fixed Asset Management profile):

 Step 1: Calculate Depreciation